 Other sources of artificial blue light include CFL bulbs, LED lights and televisions, computer monitors, smartphones, and the list goes on.
 They produce less blue light than the sun, but, again, it comes down to how long do you face them.
 An extended exposure might hinder the production of melatonin, hampering your sleep.

-One of the solutions is blue light blocking glasses or anti-blue light glasses, these are like regular glasses that we wear but have a blue light filter coating.
+One of the solutions is blue light blocking glasses or anti-blue light glasses; these are like regular glasses that we wear but have a blue light filter coating.
 It helps to gain our natural circadian rhythm while improving our sleep by filtering the blue light emitted from the screen.

 Nowadays, we continuously look at the screen either for work, study, or casual surfing.
-It creates several uniform pixels, which causes headache or gives eyestrain.
+It creates several uniform pixels, which causes headaches or gives eyestrain.
 For that, there are some blue light blocking glasses that help reduce eyestrain and headache, giving less stress to your eyes.

 You can consider many factors before buying these glasses, like the types of lenses, anti-glare coating, and more, to get a perfect one for yourself.